jaredlang/autogen-agents/5b.weather-report-group/README.md

 sequenceDiagram
-user_proxy ->> metrologist: what are the local units of measure in Beijing? metrologist -->> user_proxy: ~the local units~ user_proxy --> meteorologist ->> Describe the weather in Beijing using its local standard units of measure. meteorologist ->> get_weather: argument-"Beijing" argument-"metric" get_weather -->> meteorologist: weather data in json meteorologist --x user_proxy: human readable weather report
+user_proxy ->> metrologist: what are the local units of measure in Beijing? metrologist -->> user_proxy: ~the local units~ user_proxy --> meteorologist: Describe the weather in Beijing using its local standard units of measure. meteorologist ->> get_weather: argument-"Beijing" argument-"metric" get_weather -->> meteorologist: weather data in json meteorologist --x user_proxy: human readable weather report